Questionnaire sections

 Flexible work

 This section focuses on the measures an employer has in place to support a gender equitable work-life balance.
-It includes questions on the following topics:

 Flexible working

-The flexible work arrangements an employer makes available, including any formal policies and strategies as well as specific flexible working options that are available.
+This section focuses on the flexible work arrangements an employer makes available, including any formal policies and strategies as well as specific flexible working options that are available.
 You can read more in depth information about flexible work on the WGEA website.

 A formal flexible work arrangement is an agreement between an employer and an employee to change the standard working arrangement to better accommodate an employee’s commitments out of work.
 Workplace flexibility is about more than "working from home" and it is not just for office workers.
 It can encompass a range of changes to the hours, pattern and location of work.